 In addition to user access control, many systems will also track change history on documents so any changes can quickly be traced back to the appropriate

 Developing and executing any process in a standardized way reduces variability and provides management much clearer insight and predictability.
 The knowledge that a process, and in particular an audit will result in the same outcome despite who is actually completing the audit is a huge advantage.
-This begins wiht things like standard responses to audit questions so trends can be developed and extends to audits being completed at the correct date and time every time.
-How often do you get paper forms back from operations with fields missing data, or responses in the wrong places.
+This begins with things like standard responses to audit questions so trends can be developed and extended to audits being completed at the correct date and time every time.
+How often do you get paper forms back from operations with fields missing data, or responses in the wrong places?
 What about signatures, time and date stamping?
-Electronic solutions remove that variability in your audit process by requiring responses on specific questions, and automating the user, date and time stamping.
+Electronic solutions remove that variability in your audit process by requiring responses to specific questions, and automating the user, date and time stamping.